rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 Let's finally check the violations detected by ACS, related to the Container Image Verification system policies.

-* If we go to the Stackrox / ACS console, in the Violations dashboard we can check a Violation related with our Tekton Pipeline that generates n Container Image that was not properly signed in our cluster:
+* If we go to the Stackrox / ACS console, in the Violations dashboard we can check a Violation related with our Tekton Pipeline that generates a Container Image that was not properly signed in our cluster:

 [![](/images/sign-acs19.png "sign-acs19.png")]({{site.url}}/images/sign-acs19.png)